Skip to content

 Control Relationship

-1.5 - DLP and Sensitivity Labels Content classification and protection
+1.5 - DLP and Sensitivity Labels Primary label / DLP control plane for Microsoft 365 Copilot data protection

 Note: This control focuses on Microsoft 365 Copilot and Copilot Studio agents.
 For SharePoint Premium (document intelligence and content understanding scenarios), consult Microsoft's dedicated SharePoint Premium governance documentation.